MartinScharrer/adjustbox/README.md

 interface of `\includegraphics` from the `graphicx` package, and applies it to general text content.
 It also provides further text/box modifications keys, macros and envionments.

+Both `adjustbox` and `trimclip` use the `adjcalc` package to allow for algebraic expressions for all length arguments.
+The `adjcalc` package can use either e-TeX, the `calc` package or the `pgfmath` package.

 All macros use the authors other package `collectbox` to read the content as box and not as macro argument.
 This allows for all forms of content including special material like verbatim content.
 A special feature of `collectbox` is used to provide matching environments with the identical names as the